NarenderReddyKonuganti/airbnb-ml-deploy-fastapi/README.md

 3. Define the endpoints of the API.
 In our case, it will have two routes as shown below.

-**default route "/”:** which simply returns the following JSON format “message”: “Welcome to Your Sentiment Classification FastAPI” through the root() function which does not take a parameter.
+**default route "/”:** which simply returns the following JSON format “message”: “Welcome to Your Airbnb Dynamic Price Predictor FastAPI” through the root() function which does not take a parameter.

-**the prediction route "/predict_sentiment":** this one triggers the predict_sentiment() function, which takes as a parameter, the user’s message, and returns the JSON response at the format defined from lines 19 to 22.
-The sentiment polarity is the prediction of the model.
+**the prediction route "/predict_price":** this one triggers the predict_price() function, which takes as a parameter, the user’s message, and returns the JSON response at the format defined from lines 32 to 35.
+The price of Airbnb listing is the prediction of the model.

 We can finally run it (the API) with the following instruction from our command line, from the location of the app.y file.